So I have to say that meditation was not something that came naturally to me.

 I can observe it with curiosity and describe it in an accurate and detailed way.

 It is often referred to as “turning towards” the pain, rather than following our instincts to ignore it or focus on what our pain prevents us from doing or makes more challenging(which adds another layer of emotional pain)

 Today, my meditation was focused on that headache, and to me, it feels round and sharp at the same time – like it was initially a relatively flat round stone that had one side sharpened – the sharp side is pushing against my forehead on the inside, while the roundness is deeper in my head.

 Having a visual image like this lets me describe it better, but also being more objective about the sensation lets me simply focus on it by itself, rather than connecting that pain with all of the emotions(like anger, frustration, or fear) that might stem from it.

-The second part of the pain meditation was to picture a positive in my life – a moment of positive emotion, a person who I view as comforting, the relative comfort of other parts of my body(my right leg feels fine, as does my right arm and my torso), or anything else that is positive and comforting(one day, I meditated on the comforting warm weight of my cat Rorschach sleeping on my bed leaning against me).
+The second part of the pain meditation was to picture a positive in my life, such as a moment of positive emotion, a person who I view as comforting, or the relative comfort of other parts of my body(my right leg feels fine, as does my right arm and my torso), or anything else that is positive and comforting(one day, for example, I meditated on the comforting warm weight of my cat Rorschach sleeping on my bed leaning against me).